WorkerFramework/worker-framework/worker-core.md

  be `WorkerFactoryProvider`, and the file contents will be a single line which consists of the fully qualified class name of your implementation.
-So in this case, the file will be called `META-INF/services/com.hp.caf.api.worker.WorkerFactoryProvider` and will have the line `com.hp.caf.test.worker.TestWorkerFactoryProvider`.
+So in this case, the file will be called `META-INF/services/com.hpe.caf.api.worker.WorkerFactoryProvider` and will have the line `com.hpe.caf.test.worker.TestWorkerFactoryProvider`.

 ### Putting it all together